 }

-Let's take the above example one step further and include a nested object as illustrated in bold in the following JSON code fragment.
+Let's take the above example one step further and include a nested object as illustrated in the following JSON code fragment.

 {